smutch/nvim-config/README.md

 nvim-setup
 =========

 My Neovim setup.
-A relatively recent version of Neovim with python support is required.
+As of writing, nvim-nighlty is required.

 Usage